 Dirt Works Garden is open to the public during the times.

-April – October Tuesday’s from 9am to 1pm We are also open select Saturdays in June, July and August.
-Dates will be posted here soon.
+April – October Tuesday’s from 9am to 1pm We are also open select Saturdays.
+The garden will be open on Saturday….

 Directions: Dirt Works is located on Olympia’s west side within Yauger Park.